-The Tap Basics course will give you an understanding of the fundamentals of Tap Dance.
-The course covers the most rudimentary aspects of tap, including posture and alignment, and the most basics of steps such as a shuffle, stamp, flap and so on.
-This course will give you a good understanding of this style and will prepare you for general beginner level classes.
+Tap BASICS is the perfect course for learning Tap Dance fundamentals.
+We cover the most rudimentary aspects of tap, including posture and alignment, and universal tap dancing steps such as a shuffle, stamp, flap and so on.
+You’ll complete the term with a basic understanding of this style, prepared for general beginner level tap dance classes.

-The course runs for 6-weeks, consisting of one 75-minute class per week, and is $132 for the course.
+Tap BASICS runs for 6-weeks, consisting of one 75-minute class per week, and is $132 for the whole course.

-Each class builds on from the class before it (hence why term enrolment is required) teaching the student the core fundamentals of that style.
-We do not allow casual attendance in this class as attending class sporadically will not enable students to really understand the basics, and develop the skills needed to progress and enjoy a Beginner or Elementary class.
+Each class builds on lessons from the class before it (hence why term enrolment is required), progressively teaching you the core fundamentals of Tap dancing.
+Casual attendance is not permitted in this class, as attending class sporadically will not enable students to develop the skills needed to progress and enjoy our Beginner or Elementary Tap class.